XGovFormBuilder/x-gov-form-community/form-terminology/form-builder-components.md

 ---
 title: Overview of form builders' components
-nav_order: 1
+last_modified_date: 2021-04-29
+parent: form-terminology
 ---
-## Form Builder Components

-### About This Page
+### About this page

-This page aims to capture some common technical components and best practices for form building tools.
+This page aims to capture  common technical components and best practices for form building tools.

 It is structured around the needs of the teams creating and/or maintaining forms.

-It includes links to the MOJ Forms and Home Office / FCDO XGovFormBuilder repositories as example implementations for some of these concepts.
+At the bottom of the page, it includes links to the MOJ Forms and Home Office / FCDO XGovFormBuilder repositories as example implementations for some of these concepts.

 This page should be reviewed and iterated on an ongoing basis with inputs from the cross-government form building community.

 ### Form Builders

-A form builder is a hosted product that allows teams to create a custom form or a service with some pre-existing toolings.
+A form builder is a hosted product that allows teams to create a custom form or a service with some pre-existing tools.

 The x-gov form building community does not recommend any one particular form building tool.
 However, organisations can take steps to standardise components so there is consistency across form builders and forms.